-Please note that all in-person programs and events for minors at MIT have been cancelled through summer 2020 due to the risks of COVID-19.
-MIT's updates on COVID-19 can be found here.
+Please note that all in-person programs and events for minors at MIT have been cancelled through Fall 2020 due to the risks of COVID-19.

 MIT is committed to protecting the safety of all members of its community, including minors who are on campus and/or participating in Institute programs.
 This website provides information for what MIT expects of its staff, faculty, and students when interacting with minors.
 MIT’s goal is to provide a safe environment that protects children from abuse or neglect by encouraging its earliest possible detection and reporting.